jorgetstechnology/Eagle-Eyes/README.md

 # Eagle-Eyes
-Eagle Eyes => A powerful low level TCP networking RAT.
+Eagle Eyes => A powerful low level TCP networking RAT written in the Python langauge for Windows.
 ______________________________________________________
 Eagle Eyes is a spyware Python program created for Windows that supports multiple ways to collect data & automatically save everything organized in folders.
 It has two shells you will use, the first shell is to control & manage clients & options.
 It is also from this shell you have can connect to a client session.
 This will give a reverse shell like connection to a specific client with extra built in commands.
 ______________________________________________________